 The rate applies to private sightseeing tours conducted in a luxury sedan or van and include 19% VAT, gas, mileage, insurances and the guide’s fee.

-You can also reach Wittenberg by train.
+If you are mobile you can also take the tour to Wittenberg by train, which is less time-consuming and costly.
 Your guide will accompany you from and to Berlin.
-For times and the rates that apply in this case please enquire with the guide of your choice.
+For times and rates that apply in this case please enquire with the guide of your choice.

 Choose your guide to send an inquiry